- Grand Canyon University - Online Criminal Justice Degrees

 - Saint Joseph's University - Online Master of Science in Criminal Justice

-The criminal justice field needs more qualified professionals to fight crime and protect the public.
+The criminal justice system depends on dedicated professionals to handle everything from patrolling the streets in an effort to fight crime and protect the public to monitoring convicts and parolees after incarceration.
 Students who earn online bachelor’s degrees in criminal justice will be ready to join the ranks of those serving in the criminal justice system.

 Why You Should Earn a Bachelor’s Degree in Criminal Justice